 Any serial port can be used for typical captioning functions, since they all use the same serial protocol.
-In the 8084and 8084AD, all three serial ports are configured from the factory to work with an off-the-shelf null-modem cable.
+In the 8083XDS-AD, all three serial ports are configured from the factory to work with an off-the-shelf null-modem cable.
 Port A has a configurable pinout, but comes from the factory ready to accept a null-modem cable.
-(In the 8074, Port A requires that a special cable be made according to the instructions in the manual.)
-In some models, serial ports B and C also have a configurable pinout and support for RS-422 as well as RS-232 communications.
 If the user wishes to use the special "port passthrough" or "VBI bridge" modes, serial port B must be reserved for this purpose.